ajstarks/openvg/README.md

 	./shapedemo fontsize             # show a range of font sizes (per <https://speakerdeck.com/u/idangazit/p/better-products-through-typography>)
 	./shapedemo demo 10              # run through the demo, pausing 10 seconds between each one; contemplate the awesome.

+To install the shapes library as a system-wide shared library

+	pi@raspberrypi ~/openvg $ make library
+	pi@raspberrypi ~/openvg $ sudo make install

+The openvg shapes library can now be used in C code by including shapes.h and fontinfo.h and linking with libshapes.so:

+	#include <shapes.h>
+	#include <fontinfo.h>

+	pi@raspberrypi ~ $ gcc -lshapes anysource.c

 <a href="http://www.flickr.com/photos/ajstarks/7883988028/" title="The Raspberry Pi, drawn by the Raspberry Pi by ajstarks, on Flickr"><img src="http://farm9.staticflickr.com/8442/7883988028_21fd6533e0.jpg" width="500" height="281" alt="The Raspberry Pi, drawn by the Raspberry Pi"></a>

 ## Go wrapper